-10.5 PREGNANCY DISABILITY
+10.6 PREGNANCY DISABILITY

-10.5.1 Unit members are entitled to use sick leave as set forth in Sections 10.1 and 10.4 for disabilities caused or contributed to by pregnancy, miscarriage, childbirth, and recovery therefrom on the same terms and conditions governing leaves of absence from other illness or medical disability.
-Such leave shall not be used for child care, child rearing, or preparation for child bearing, but shall be limited to those disabilities set forth above.
-The length of such disability leave, including the date on which the leave shall commence and the date on which the duties are to be resumed, shall be determined by the unit member and the unit member's physician; however, the District management may require a verification of the extent of disability through a physical examination of the employee by a physician appointed by the District.

-- 10.5.2 Unit members are entitled to leave without pay or other benefits for disabilities because of pregnancy, miscarriage, childbirth, or recovery therefrom when sick leave as set forth in Sections 10.1.1 and 10.2 has been exhausted.
+- 10.6.1 Unit members are entitled to use sick leave as set forth in Sections 10.1 and 10.5 for disabilities caused or contributed to by pregnancy, miscarriage, childbirth, and recovery therefrom on the same terms and conditions governing leaves of absence from other illness or medical disability.
+The length of such disability leave, including the date on which the leave shall commence and the date on which the duties are to be resumed, shall be determined by the unit member and the unit member's physician; however, the District management may require a verification of the extent of disability through a physical examination of the employee by a physician appointed by the District. - 10.6.2 Unit members are entitled to leave without pay or other benefits for disabilities because of pregnancy, miscarriage, childbirth, or recovery therefrom when sick leave as set forth in Sections 10.1.1 and 10.2, and 10.5 has been exhausted.
 The date on which the employee shall resume duties shall be determined by the unit member on leave and the unit member's physician.
-However, the District management may require a verification of the extent of disability through a physical examination of the employee by a physician appointed by the District. - 10.5.3 The unit member on leave for pregnancy disability shall be entitled to return to a position comparable to that held at the time the leave commenced.
+However, the District management may require a verification of the extent of disability through a physical examination of the employee by a physician appointed by the District. - 10.6.3 The unit member on leave for pregnancy disability shall be entitled to return to a position comparable to that held at the time the leave commenced.